Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 __Note:__ Please modify the script accordingly with your needs 🚩

-The new Covenant instance will generate the default Grunt using the __Monk__ word.
+The new __Covenant__ instance will generate the default Grunt using the __Monk__ word.
 Is up to the user to change the default __Covenant__ Listener Profile.

-There might be more than one way to accomplish this.
-Another example of string concatenation follow below:
+There might be more than one way to accomplish this string concatenation; another way is proposed below:
 ```cpp
 Just another way to declare modified strings
 {""GUID"":""{0}"",""Type"":{1},""Meta"":""{2}"",""IV"":""{3}"",""EncryptedMessage"":""{4}"",""HMAC"":""{5}""}";'